As digital marketers, we ask ourselves this question a lot to help us think about how to complete the customer journey.

-But useful as tweaking calls to action or headlines might be, it only focuses on visitors who already are in the right place on the site.
-What about customers you need to guide there first?
 For that, you need to optimize the entire customer journey.
 In this post, I’ll discuss how to build a better customer journey to ensure that web visitors complete any action you want them to do on your site.

 #1.
 Understand Your Customers

 If there’s one thing we are confident about, the modern buying behavior is complicated.
 Just take a look at how the guys at AdEspresso have illustrated the process from identifying a problem to selecting a solution to buy: